Join Our Mailing List

 Banksy has a new piece that just popped up yesterday in the UK featuring an origami crane with a goldfish dangling from its mouth as if it was caught from the neighboring canal.
 Photos by the lonely villein

-I love geometrical forms in general, but then having them displayed in the streets of New York just makes these sculptures look so bizarre, beautiful and sexy.
+I love geometrical forms in general, but then having them built with low budget materials such as cardboard then having them displayed in the streets of New York just makes these sculptures look so bizarre, beautiful and sexy.
 Alienated extensions of the city that just seem to naturally grow and bloom in the streets and on the roofs.
 What you can see here are several uncommissioned public installations done in 2011 by fantastic Clemens Behr in the East Village, China Town, Soho and Brooklyn.

 German artist Clemens Behr created several installations for the Get Set Art Festival that took place October 4th-10th, 2010 in Porto, Portugal.
 Working with the simplest materials and basic geometric forms, Behr creates complex ephemeral architectures that blur the lines between 2D painting and 3D objects.